 - Curriculum Coordinators and Training Specialists: This team includes staff that focus jointly on English Language Development (ELD) and English Language Arts (ELA).
 These staff, while serving all schools and students, also have the stated responsibility to serve English Learners as a primary part of their position.
 The Curriculum Coordinators and Training Specialist team as a whole also directs efforts to sites that have a demonstrated need, including those needs relevant to unduplicated student groups. - District Parent Resource Center: The District Parent Resource Center, while open to parents and guardians from all schools, focuses its efforts in particular towards those families that can benefit most from increased connection to school and capacity building to support their students' learning.
 Among these are the four student groups that make up the unduplicated student category. - Parent Teacher Home Visits: This program is based only at Title 1-designated school sites and primarily funded through Title 1 dollars.
 While all students and families at the school are eligible to participate, the program's focus at Title 1 school sites is intended to benefit low-income students. - Career and Technical Education (CTE) Pathways and Programs: These programs are funded through a combination of grant resources and supplemental dollars.
 While all students have access, CTE programs are recognized as being of particular importance for unduplicated students and a key means of increasing college and career readiness. - Health Services and Student Support Services: These programs/personnel are funded by a combination of grant, base, and supplemental dollars.
 As discussed in the previous section, there is an explicit focus to provide services to students with the highest needs, including unduplicated students.
-While all students have access to services, the intended outcome is to bridge the gap in resources that is widest for students who are low-income, Foster Youth, Homeless Youth, and English Learners who may not have the same access outside of school.

-- SEL and Anti-bias/Anti-racism Professional Learning: As discussed in the previous section, the SEL team has focused efforts on target schools to address the disproportionate disciplinary outcomes for student groups (including unduplicated students) and improve school climate and culture.
-This must include provision of the training necessary to increase understanding and capacity to dismantle systemic policies and practices that perpetuate disparate and disproportionate student outcomes. - School Psychologists: Increasing the number of positions will enable psychologists to regularly participate in Student Study Team (SST) processes, collaborate with teachers and principals, and provide more direct services and supports for students.
-This increase in services will particularly benefit unduplicated students and other students with high-needs. - Family Communication Tools: Particularly for Homeless and Foster Youth, this action increases the resources available to staff and families to identify student attendance/engagement needs, communication between home and school, and connect students to the necessary services and supports.
+While all students have access to services, the intended outcome is to bridge the gap in resources that is widest for students who are low-income, Foster Youth, Homeless Youth, and English Learners who may not have the same access outside of school. - SEL: This program is collectively funded through Title 1, LCFF Supplemental and Concentration, and LCFF base dollars.
+As discussed in the previous section, they have focused efforts on target schools to address the disproportionate disciplinary outcomes for student groups (including unduplicated students) and improve school climate and culture. - School Psychologists: Increasing the number of positions will enable psychologists to regularly participate in Student Study Team (SST) processes, collaborate with teachers and principals, and provide more direct services and supports for students.
+This increase in services will particularly benefit unduplicated students and other students with high-needs.